welldsagl/figs-drools-knowledge/README.md

 // define a rule named "indicator rule 1" which inherits from "indicator super rule" rule "indicator rule 1" extends "indicator super rule"
     when // this is called `left part` of the rule
-        // when an object of type IndicatorConfiguration has property "indicatorType" which is equals to "DMI" IndicatorConfiguration( indicatorType == "DMI" )
+        // when an object of type IndicatorConfiguration has property "indicatorType" which is equal to "DMI" IndicatorConfiguration( indicatorType == "DMI" )
     then // this is called `right part` of the rule
         // create a new object of type Material with property "materialCode" set to "123456"